Kapendev/parin/TOUR.md

 ## Drawing

 Parin provides a set of drawing functions inside the `parin.engine` module.
-While drawing is not pixel-perfect by default, it can be by calling the `setIsPixelPerfect` or `setIsPixelSnapped` function.
+While drawing is not pixel-perfect by default, it can be by calling the `setIsPixelPerfect` or `setIsPixelSnapped` functions.

 ```d
 void drawRect(Rect area, Color color = white);